oneshepherdssheep/cpp-design-patterns/decoupling_patterns/component/README.md

 Personal definition :

-> If an entity handles multiple domains, create separated/isolated component so that this
+> If an entity handles multiple domains, create separated/isolated components so that this
-> entity will incorporate them (like a container) safely.
+> entity will incorporate them (like a container) to safely use them.

 ## explanations